KashishGoel/LoveMatch/README.md

 # LoveMatch
-Tinder clone made for practice.
+Tinder clone made for practice using Bitfountain.io guide.
 Uses Parse as a backend to store user information **No longer works due to Parse deprecation**